filsifetto/TDT4120/README.md

 # TDT4120 - Algorithms and Data Structures Playground

-A personal playground repository for learning and practicing algorithms and data structures, with a focus on solving problems from [CSES Problem Set](https://cses.fi/problemset/).
+Welcome!
+This repository is where I'm documenting my journey learning algorithms and data structures, primarily through solving problems from the [CSES Problem Set](https://cses.fi/problemset/).
+Feel free to follow along and see how I approach different problems - hopefully it'll be helpful if you're on a similar learning path!

 ## About

-This repository serves as a collection of solutions and implementations for algorithmic problems, primarily from the CSES Problem Set.
-It's designed to help build a strong foundation in algorithms and data structures through hands-on practice.
+I'm working my way through the CSES Problem Set to build a solid foundation in algorithms and data structures.
+This repo contains my solutions, notes, and implementations as I learn.
+You'll see my thought process, different approaches I try, and how my understanding evolves over time.
+It's all here in the open, so you can learn alongside me or use it as a reference for your own practice.

 ## CSES Problem Set